-Students who develop COVID-19 symptoms including fever, cough, muscle aches, headache, sore throat, or loss of taste or smell, are advised to call the Ashe Center COVID Hotline at (310) 206-6217 to determine the need for diagnostic testing and treatment.
+Students who develop COVID-19 symptoms including fever, cough, difficulty breathing or shortness of breath, muscle aches, headache, sore throat, severe fatigue, diarrhea, or loss of taste or smell, are advised to call the Ashe Center COVID Hotline at (310) 206-6217 to determine the need for diagnostic testing and treatment.
 Please self-isolate until after you have spoken with someone from The Ashe Center.

 What actions is The Ashe Center taking?

 In order to prevent exposure from occurring at The Ashe Center, all patients are being screened for COVID-19 upon check in.
 Any patient with symptoms which could be caused by COVID-19 will be seen in a separate area of the clinic by staff members wearing specialized personal protective equipment (PPE).